 Carl Akeley, African explorer, will speak before the Women's Club Monday afternoon, Jan.
-7. The meeting will take place in the auditorium of Public School 3, Colonial Avenue and Meteor Street, where his moving pictures, which are of thrilling interest, can be shown to best adwhich are of thrilling interest, can be shown to best advantage.
+7. The meeting will take place in the auditorium of Public School 3, Colonial Avenue and Meteor Street, where his moving pictures, which are of thrilling interest, can be shown to best advantage.
 Beside being an explorer and naturalist, Mr. Akeley is a taxidermist and sculptor of note.
 He holds the post of curator of mammals at the Museum of Natural History, where the elephant groups are of his modeling and composition.
-The title of his lecture before the Women's Club will be "In Brightest Africa."
+The title of his lecture before the Wo-men's Club will be "In Brightest Africa."